danilevy1212/nvim/lua/modules/README.md

 - Tools:

-    Plugins that offer an interface to an external program or interact with external systems outside neovim.
+    Plugins that offer an interface to an external programs or interact with external systems outside neovim.

 - Editor

     Plugins that facilitate editing text.

+- Filetype

+    Plugins that target a specific [Filetype](https://neovim.io/doc/user/filetype.html).
+Further customizations can be done in the `after/ftplugin/<filetype>.lua` directory.

 ## Settings